xamarin/WebSharp/electron-dotnet/README.md

     If the above steps didn't work for you, please visit [Microsoft's Node.js Guidelines for Windows](https://github.com/Microsoft/nodejs-guidelines/blob/master/windows-environment.md#compiling-native-addon-modules) for additional tips.

+> :bulb: If building the mono clr you will need both a 32 bit and a 64 bit version of mono installed.

 To build and test the project against all supported versions of Node.js in x86 and x64 flavors, run the following:

 ```